(last update: Sep 20, 2023)

 And trails/roads

-Some of these will be only for more adventurous souls.
+Accessing some of these places will be only for more adventurous souls.

 Ventana Wilderness